NaveenMaurya749/special-relativity-engine/README.md

-# special-relativity-engine
+# Relengine
-A point-body physics engine with special relativity.
+A point-body physics engine with special relativity installed.

-The engine is a library called **relengine.py**
+The engine is in a library called *relengine.py*

-Read the **documentation** under documenation.md
+Read the **documentation** under *documenation.md*

 Run or edit *main.py* to see the engine in action.